AnujKshatriya/Docker-Proxy-Server/README.md

 3. Managing Containers:
   • The list of running containers will be displayed.
-  • You can delete a container by clicking the "Delete" button next to it.
+  • You can Stop a container by clicking the "Stop" button next to it.

 ## Directory Structure
 ```bash